AAIzadi/java-thread-problems/README.md

     Use CompletableFuture to implement a pipeline of asynchronous tasks (e.g., data processing).

+    Implement a RecursiveTask to perform parallel search in a large dataset.

+    Use ForkJoinPool to parallelize the computation of the sum of a large list of transactions.

+    Implement a RecursiveTask to perform parallel aggregation (e.g., sum, average) on a large dataset.

+    Use RecursiveAction to perform parallel data transformation (e.g., converting a list of strings to uppercase).

+    Implement a RecursiveTask to perform parallel sorting of a large dataset.

+    Use ForkJoinPool to parallelize the computation of the sum of a large list of sensor readings.

+    Implement a RecursiveTask to perform parallel search in a graph.

+    Use RecursiveAction to perform parallel data compression (e.g., run-length encoding).

+    Implement a RecursiveTask to perform parallel data decompression (e.g., run-length decoding).

+    Use ForkJoinPool to parallelize the computation of the sum of a large list of stock prices.

 Challenging Problems

     Implement a custom thread pool with dynamic resizing using ThreadPoolExecutor.